sabarokni/Python/README.md

 # Python
-python3 - working with Raspberry Pi
+python3 - working with Raspberry Pi- Network with python